lothar243/CSCI150Lectures/module10.md

 A function is a named sequence of instructions.
 To define a function:

 * Use the `def` keyword
-* Give the function a name - start with a lowercase letter
+* Give the function a name - lowercase (according to style guide, underscores or camelCase for multiple words)
 * Zero or more inputs, called parameters, go inside parentheses
 * End the line with a colon
 * A string called a docstring typically follows the definition line, giving a description of the function.
 This is used to auto-generate documentation